 The Cyber Essentials (CE) scheme is a simple, yet effective Government backed framework that will help protect your organisation against a range of the most common Internet-based cyber attacks.
 It provides a cyber security certification scheme that was developed as a part of the UK Government’s National Cyber Security Strategy.
-The Cyber Essentials security scheme specifies (5) basic control areas (access control, secure configuration, software updates, malware protection and firewall and routers) that all organisations should address in order to mitigate the risk from common cyber threats and demonstrate a clear commitment to improving their approach to cyber security.
+The Cyber Essentials security scheme specifies (5) basic control areas (firewalls, secure configuration, security update management, user access control, and malware protection) that all organisations should address in order to mitigate the risk from common cyber threats and demonstrate a clear commitment to improving their approach to cyber security.
 The scheme offers two levels of certification, namely ‘Cyber Essentials’ and ‘Cyber Essentials Plus’.

 URM’s Cyber Essentials assessment and support services

 Cyber Essentials assessment

 In order to achieve Cyber Essentials, your organisation will need to complete a self-assessment questionnaire (SAQ) and a board member will also need to provide a signed declaration.
 Your completed SAQ will be reviewed by one of URM’s qualified assessors to ensure your organisation is conforming with all the requirements associated with the 5 control areas.
 Once you have submitted your completed SAQ through the Cyber Essentials portal, you will be notified within 48 hours whether you have passed or not and, if successful, will receive your Cyber Essentials certificate.
 This certificate is valid for 1 year.
 To start your Cyber Essentials certification process and access the SAQ, click on the button below.

 Cyber Essentials support services